WebGuyJeff/bigup-forms/readme.md

 ToDo's

-data format - validation props should be set to defaults on change. field variation - all defaults should be set on change. field variation - move to 'transform to' on block menu bar thing.
+field variation - all defaults should be set on change. field variation - move to 'transform to' on block menu bar thing.